prowler-cloud/prowler/docs/tutorials/aws/parallel-execution.md

 This can help for really large accounts, but please be aware of AWS API rate limits:

-1. Service-Specific Limits: Each AWS service has its own rate limits.
+1. **Service-Specific Limits**: Each AWS service has its own rate limits.
 For instance, Amazon EC2 might have different rate limits for launching instances versus making API calls to describe instances.
-2. API Rate Limits: Most of the rate limits in AWS are applied at the API level.
+2. **API Rate Limits**: Most of the rate limits in AWS are applied at the API level.
 Each API call to an AWS service counts towards the rate limit for that service.
-3. Throttling Responses: When you exceed the rate limit for a service, AWS responds with a throttling error.
+3. **Throttling Responses**: When you exceed the rate limit for a service, AWS responds with a throttling error.
 In AWS SDKs, these are typically represented as ThrottlingException or RateLimitExceeded errors.

-For information on Prowler's retrier configuration please refer to this [page](https://docs.prowler.cloud/en/latest/tutorials/aws/boto3-configuration/)
+For information on Prowler's retrier configuration please refer to this [page](https://docs.prowler.cloud/en/latest/tutorials/aws/boto3-configuration/).

 ## Linux